finnishtransportagency/lippu-api/docs/Security.md

 ([RFC5246](https://tools.ietf.org/html/rfc5246)) encryption
 and may support additional transport-layer mechanisms.
 Client side should perform a TLS/SSL server identity check when using encrypted TLS connection.
-The implementors should also consider using client-side certification authentication to do TLS-level authentication.
+When the client application is not a private individual, but an organisational user, the implementors should seriously consider using client-side certification authentication to do TLS-level authentication.
 Additional information can be found on [RFC6125](https://tools.ietf.org/html/rfc6125) and [RFC7525](https://tools.ietf.org/html/rfc7525)